dmitrdv123/janedoe/README.md

 others:

 - payment: If user will reject tx or it failed after conversion then we need to start from failed step without conversion
-- payment: pay button should show amount of converted token in case of conversion and not from token amount
-- account: if we open some account page in new tab then user will be unauthenticated in all tabs in chrome
+- account: if we open some account page in new tab then user will be unauthenticated in all tabs in chrome.
+It is related to disabling metamask extension.
 - api: hardhat payment is not processed
 - api: max block (2000) exceed for cronos even if I have an iterator
 - protocol, protocol-zksync: update wrapped-native contract to version with reentrancy guard